bullship15/alx-low_level_programming/0x00-hello_world/README.md

-This is my class of programming in C
+This is my learning experience with low level programming